spang-lab/pamly-lib/README.md

 The pamly-lib originates from the initial [pamly](https://pamly.spang-lab.de) project for whole slide image conversion, upload and viewing.
 The pamly-lib contains the source code for the pamly rust crate which contains the converter tool of pamly as a CLI.

-## Installing and Compiling Openslide
+## Installing and Compiling Openslide locally

 It builds upon the C-library [Openslide](https://github.com/openslide/openslide) in order to convert the main propietary scanner formats to an accessible sqlite database.
 Thus, follow the installation and compilation instructions for [Openslide](https://github.com/openslide/openslide) as the pamly-lib depends on openslide to be properly installed.